CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/processing/README.md

-# README

-## Bob Nelkin Collection Extension Layer - Processing
+# Bob Nelkin Collection of ACC-PARC Records

 <br>

+## Natural Language Processing Layer – Naismith

-**Author:** Ben Naismith (bnaismith@pitt.edu)
+**Creator:** Ben Naismith (Email: [bnaismith@pitt.edu](mailto:bnaismith@pitt.edu))

 **Last modified:** July 15, 2021

 <br>

+### Processing

-This repository contains the notebook for the processing stage of the Bob Nelkin Collection.
+This folder contains the notebook for the processing stage of the Bob Nelkin Collection.
 Processing involves manipulating the text into formats which may be of use to researchers and allows for greater analysis.

 The notebook contains the following sections: